PeterHickman/Capone/README.md

 ## The config file

-For now the process is driven by the config file called `capone.yml` and stored in the same location as the scrfipt is being run from.
+For now the process is driven by the config file called `capone.yml` and stored in the same location as the script is being run from.
 This will change as the project progresses

 ```yaml
 bad_actors: